Plaquette-triplon analysis of magnetic disorder and order in a trimerized spin-1 Kagom\'e antiferromagnet: Model

 \section{Model}

 In this paper, we study the following quantum spin-1 Hamiltonian on trimerized Kagom\'e lattice.

 As depicted in Fig.~\ref{fig:TKagome}, it is a problem of the coupled antiferromagnetic triangles.
 In this explicitly trimerized Kagom\'e problem, the exchange interaction, $J$, in the up (red) triangles is taken to be stronger than that in the down (green) triangles, $J^\prime$.
-It resembles, for instance, the situation in \ce{NaV6O11}, where the Kagom\'e lattice of vanadium ions trimerizes at low temperatures~\cite{Kato2001}.
+It resembles, \emph{for instance}, the trimerized Kagom\'e layers of one type of vanadium ions in \ce{NaV6O11}~\cite{Kato2001}.
+This similarity is only partial, however, as the situation in \ce{NaV6O11} is a bit more complex (and not to be dwelt upon here).
 We also include second-neighbor interaction, $J^{\prime\prime}$, for generality.
 In Eq.~(\ref{eq:H}), ${\langle i,j \rangle}$ denotes the spin-pairs in the up triangles, $\left( i,j \right)$ denotes the spin-pairs in the down triangles, and the second-neighbor spin-pairs are denoted as $\langle\langle i, j \rangle\rangle$.
 We take $J$ and $J^\prime$ to be antiferromagnetic, and allow $J^{\prime\prime}$ to be positive as well as negative.
 The $\hat{H}$ becomes the standard nearest-neighbor KHA for $(J^\prime,J^{\prime\prime})=(J,0)$.

 A simple limiting case of the $\hat{H}$ of Eq.~(\ref{eq:H}) corresponds to $(J^\prime,J^{\prime\prime})=(0,0)$, for which the exact ground state is given by the direct product, $\otimes\prod^{ }_{\bigtriangleup} |s\rangle$, of the singlet states, $|s\rangle$, of the up-triangles.
 It also has an energy-gap, $J$, to the triplet excitations.
 Refer to Appendix~\ref{sec:triangle} for the eigenstates of spin-1 Heisenberg model on a triangle.
 Since three spin-1's uniquely form a singlet, this \emph{ideal} spin-gapped trimerized singlet ground state is also unique.
-How the non-zero $J^\prime$ and $J^{\prime\prime}$ affect this TS ground state is the question that we try to answer here by studying its stability against the triplon excitations.
+How the non-zero $J^\prime$ and $J^{\prime\prime}$ affect this non-magnetic TS ground state is the question that we try to answer here by studying its stability against the triplon excitations.